Skip to main content

 Two young girls, one on left taller in bright pink outfit, younger one on right in light pink.
 Family with children seated in the background.
 Sign with Human Appeal, Americares and health center name on wall.

-After the Earthquake, Survivors Find Homes and Health Care
+Survivors Find Homes and Health Care After Türkiye Syria Earthquake

 “It’s been an incredibly difficult year for the people of Syria,” says Dr. Nihat Kashoor, a medical coordinator for Human Appeal in northwest Syria.
-“Millions are still trying to piece their lives back together following the devastating earthquake earlier this year.”
+“Millions are still trying to piece their lives back together following the devastating earthquake early last year.”

-The powerful February 6 earthquake killed and injured tens of thousands of people in Türkiye and Syria, and forced families from their damaged homes.
+The powerful Türkiye (Turkey) and Syria Earthquake on February 6th, 2023 killed and injured tens of thousands of people in Türkiye and Syria, and forced families from their damaged homes.

 Fifteen thousand people found shelter near Idlib, Syria, in the newly built community of Al Zohoor and now, with support from Americares, they have access to health care — at a fully stocked and staffed health clinic in their community.